Close

 One way to reduce Capacity Drain is by matching Polarity symbols.
 Most Mods come with a Polarity symbol shown right next to their Drain number.
 In turn, many Weapons, Warframes and other pieces of equipment come with a few matching symbols in specific Mod slots.
 Placing a Mod in a matching slot will cause its Drain number to glow green.

-Matching symbols this way will always reduce the Capacity Drain of a Mod by 50 percent (rounded down).
-Conversely, mismatched slots will double the Capacity Drain.
+Matching symbols this way will always reduce the Capacity Drain of a Mod by 50 percent (rounded up).
+Conversely, mismatched slots will add 25 percent to the Capacity Drain.
 In short: always try to match the symbol of your Mods to the correct slot!

 Forma & Polarization